vutran1710/PyrateLimiter/README.md

 Redis keys created.
 This can be used to disambiguate between multiple services using the same Redis instance with pyrate-limiter.

-**Important**: another thing you might want to consider to `expire_time` for each buckets.
+**Important**: you might want to consider adding `expire_time` for each buckets.
 In a scenario where some `identity` produces a request rate that is too sparsed, it is a good practice to expire the bucket which holds such identity's info to save memory.

 ```python
 from pyrate_limiter import Limiter, RedisBucket, Duration, RequestRate